futres/fovt-data-mapping/Scripts/pythonConversion/README.md

 Conversions of the perviouly made RShiny app used to convert tabular data with some newly added functions.

+**If you have any problems while running this program(come across bugs or the program fails to work with your dataset) please email futres.team@gmail.com with your concerns.**

 Starting off, data sets tend to look like this:

 ```